DevExpress-Examples/winforms-mvvm-best-practices/Readme.md

 # WinForms MVVM Best Practices

 This is a complete MVVM Best Practices demo available from the DevExpress WinForms Demo Center.
-The solution includes various sections; each section contains several simple examples, which cover a certain MMVM topic.
+The solution includes various sections; each section contains several simple examples, which cover a certain MVVM topic.

 ## Documentation